microsoft/SynapseML/website/docs/examples/classification/Classification - Twitter Sentiment with Vowpal Wabbit.md

 hide_title: true
 status: stable
 ---
-# Twitter Sentiment Classification using Vowpal Wabbit in MMLSpark
+# Twitter Sentiment Classification using Vowpal Wabbit in SynapseML

-In this example, we show how to build a sentiment classification model using Vowpal Wabbit (VW) in MMLSpark.
+In this example, we show how to build a sentiment classification model using Vowpal Wabbit (VW) in SynapseML.
 The data set we use to train and evaluate the model is [Sentiment140](http://help.sentiment140.com/for-students/?source=post_page---------------------------) twitter data.
 First, we import a few packages that we need.

 ```python